 How often do you find yourself throwing out food that has gone past its sell-by date?

-Even with other products, if you take note of how much of something you use (like, for example, toothpaste or shampoo) you might realise how much money is wasted through excess.
+Even with other products, if you take note of how much of something you use (like, for example, toothpaste or shampoo) you might realize how much money is wasted through excess.
+Being frugal and eco-friendly goes hand in hand.

-By purchasing a reusable water bottle, you could save over $266 a year.
+By purchasing a reusable water bottle, you could save over $266 a year on plastic water bottles.
 More importantly, you could also dramatically reduce your plastic usage (an estimated 10 – 20 million tonnes end up in the ocean every year).

 Save the environment, save your money, and improve your health by drinking more water and investing in a water bottle today.